chmadran/minishell/README.md

 You can access the value of the $UID variable in a shell script or at the shell prompt, but it will not be visible to programs run from that shell, unless it's exported explicitly.
 However, $UID is typically not exported because it's set and managed by the shell, and applications can get the same information via system calls like getuid or geteuid in C or similar functions in other languages.
 If you want to see the user ID in a C program, you would use the getuid() or geteuid() function, which return the real and effective user ID, respectively.

+<h4>TRICKY EXPANSION</h4>

+Quoting can affect variable expansion.
+Single quotes ' prevent any expansion, while double quotes " allow variable expansion but preserve whitespace.
+Also, the backslash `\` before the dollar sign prevents variable expansion.

+Now, when the shell encounters a variable name followed by a special character like !, @, #, $, ^, &, *, (, ), -, =, +, [, {, etc, it treats the special character as a literal character and includes it in the output after expanding the variable.
+This behavior applies to any special character that is not part of a valid variable name character set (letters, digits, and underscores).

 </details>

 TO NOTE !!!
 SHOULD WE JUST EXIT AFTER FT_ERROR_EXIT???
 LIKEFOR MALLOCS ETC, need to harmonize